top of page

 More pieces of clothing cost less to make, and less pieces cost more.
 The lower the volume, the higher the price.
 For example, a single-fabric garment style that costs $15 to make in the USA in bulk production (300+ pieces) for labor only costs $100 to make one sample of.
 Why does garment manufacturing work this way?

 One other general point in cost vs volume has to do with where the item is made.
 Small volume made in the USA will be more expensive than making 1000 pieces of something in Asia or South America due to labor rates.
-We advise that it's better to start with a small batch of product made in the country you're in as it's easier to manage and it's a better way to test a new idea, so you don't have too much inventory up front.
+We advise that it's better to start with a small batch of product made in the country you're in as it's easier to manage and it's a better way to test a new idea, so you don't have too much inventory up front or have to manage the logistics of international importing.

 Ready to get started on your journey into the apparel and accessory industry?
 Just fill out our contact form to get in touch - https://www.developapparel.com/contact